sellicott/DSP-FFMpeg-Reverb/README.md

   ```
   This will (hopefully) build all of the code needed to run your project.

-6. Now you need some great music
+6. Now you need some great music:

-  Put your files on a flash drive, the connect the drive to the pi.
-Next copy the files
+  Put your files on a flash drive and connect the drive to the pi.
+Next, copy the files
+  into the project directory.

-  into the directory with the code.
-Your flash drive will be in the /media/pi/name_of_your_drive.
+  Your flash drive will be in the /media/pi/name_of_your_drive folder on the pi.
   Assuming that your file is on the root directory of your flash drive:
   ```
   cp /media/pi/name_of_drive your_snazzy_audio_file.mp3 ./